Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

 .. note::
-    If the author of the Merge Requests changes its public email after creating the Merge Request, then no refresh will be performed to update data displaying in the reference on Tuleap.
+    If the author of the Merge Requests changes its public email after creating the Merge Request, then no refresh will be performed to update data shown in the reference on Tuleap.

 On GitLab side, when a merge request contains some references to Tuleap, then a comment is automatically added.